Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Pour coconut milk and chicken broth into a large pot.
+Start with this setup step: Pour coconut milk and chicken broth into a large pot.

 Before serving